lf-lang/lf-pygments-lexer/README.md

 This python package provides [pygments](https://pygments.org/) lexers for Lingua Franca and its various target dialects.
+This enables rendering highlighted  images and documents from LF code.
+An example document can be found [here](example/example.pdf).

 ## Overview